In the government's eyes, S&P's ratings stopped making sense

 For S&P, it culminated in the same thing that Talking Heads lead singer David Byrne famously wore in his band’s 1984 concert movie “Stop Making Sense.”

-A big suit.
-(Reporting by Jonathan Stempel in New York; Additional reporting by Luciana Lopez; Editing by Tim Dobbyn)
+Reporting by Jonathan Stempel in New York; Additional reporting by Luciana Lopez; Editing by Tim Dobbyn